PrismarineJS/mineflayer-pathfinder/readme.md

 * instance of `Set`

 ### fences
-Set of block id's that are fences or blocks that have a collision box taler then 1 block.
+Set of block id's that are fences or blocks that have a collision box taller then 1 block.
 * instance of `Set`

 ### carpets
 Set of all carpet block id's or blocks that have a collision box smaller then 0.1.
-These blocks are considered save to walk in.
+These blocks are considered safe to walk in.
 * instance of `Set`

 ### exclusionAreasStep